INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ## Processing values

+> **NOTE:** when using Saxon as your XML processor, you can usually achieve the same results using XPath expressions, and this is the recommended approach.
+See [XPath examples](xpath-examples.md) for some examples.

 It is often useful to do some simple processing on a value just before it's added to the index.
 This could be a simple search and replace, or combining two fields into one for easier searching, etc. Or you might want to map a whole collection of values to different values.
 Both are possible.

 To perform simple value mapping on a metadata field, add the "mapValues" key to its config, like this: